rpetit/color-transfer/README.md

-# color_transfer
-Color transfer by optimal transport
+# Color transfer by optimal transport